[PDF] Numerical Integration - eBooks Review

 Publisher: Springer Science & Business Media

-Numerical methods that preserve properties of Hamiltonian systems, reversible systems, differential equations on manifolds and problems with highly oscillatory solutions are the subject of this book.
-A complete self-contained theory of symplectic and symmetric methods, which include Runge-Kutta, composition, splitting, multistep and various specially designed integrators, is presented and their construction and practical merits are discussed.
-The long-time behaviour of the numerical solutions is studied using a backward error analysis (modified equations) combined with KAM theory.
-The book is illustrated by many figures, it treats applications from physics and astronomy and contains many numerical experiments and comparisons of different approaches.
+This book covers numerical methods that preserve properties of Hamiltonian systems, reversible systems, differential equations on manifolds and problems with highly oscillatory solutions.
+It presents a theory of symplectic and symmetric methods, which include various specially designed integrators, as well as discusses their construction and practical merits.
+The long-time behavior of the numerical solutions is studied using a backward error analysis combined with KAM theory.

 Numerical Methods For Engineers And Scientists